Gorilla My Dreams: Plot

+Bugs is stranded in a barrel in the ocean, reading Esquire magazine and singing.

+On the island of 'Bingzi-Bangzi – Land of the Ferocious Apes', Mrs. Gruesome Gorilla is sad that she does not have any children.
+She spots Bugs floating by and takes the barrel and Bugs, thinking of Bugs as a baby gorilla.
+He explains he is a rabbit but she begins to cry.
+Bugs shares with the audience: "That's my soft spot—dames crying" - and figures he can "go along with a gag" to be her baby.

-Mrs. Gruesome then presents Bugs to Mr. Gruesome—who is none too happy about having a baby in the house.
-Bugs tries to fit in, playing like a 'monkey'.
-Mr. Gruesome takes Bugs out for 'a walk', while Mrs. Gruesome makes dinner (she is not seen again for the rest of the cartoon).
+Mrs. Gruesome presents Bugs to Mr. Gruesome and Bugs acts like an ape.
+Mr. Gruesome is not happy about having a baby in the house and takes Bugs out for 'a walk', while Mrs. Gruesome makes dinner.

-"Daddy" is careless and rough with his "child" and Bugs, in typical fashion, gets back at Mr. Gruesome by hitting him over the head with a shovel.
+Mr. Gruesome is rough with his "child" and Bugs gets back at Mr. Gruesome by hitting him over the head with a shovel.
 This enrages the gorilla.
-At first, Bugs goes toe-to-toe with him, posturing and roaring; but when he brings a coconut down on Mr. Gruesome's head, a long chase ensues (accompanied by a frenetic version of Stalling's jungle theme).
+Bugs goes toe-to-toe with him, then brings a coconut down on Mr. Gruesome's head.
+A chase ensues until Bugs is trapped on a cliff edge.

-In due course, Bugs finds himself trapped on the edge of a cliff.
 He gives up and allows Mr. Gruesome to catch him.
-However, after tossing and slamming Bugs around, the gorilla is exhausted.
-A mere puff of breath from Bugs causes him to collapse.
-Emerging as the 'victor', Bugs jumps up and catches a hanging branch, again playing 'monkey' (another short clip of the jungle theme is heard in the underscore, along with the time-honored "jungle" sound of a kookaburra) at iris-out.
+However, the gorilla is exhausted and a mere puff of breath from Bugs causes him to collapse.
+Bugs jumps up and catches a hanging branch, playing an ape as iris-out.

-Reception

-Animation historian Mike Mallory writes, "Bugs Bunny is at his brashest and most fearless in Gorilla My Dreams, a drivingly funny romp staged with breathless energy and flawless timing by director Robert McKimson.
-This cartoon also pits the rabbit against one of his most formidable opponents...
-The ensuing grudge match between the roaring, angry would-be father and his recalcitrant, long-eared 'baby', set to the raucously jazzy music of Carl Stalling and Raymond Scott, is prime Warner Bros. cartooning."